News

-Brain fog may be caused by an imbalance in certain aspects of the body, such as intestinal inflammation affecting the brain through the “gut-brain axis,” Dr. Chen Hui-Hsuan, director of the Department of Neurology and Integrative Medicine Center at Everan Hospital, said on NTDTV’s (a sister channel of The Epoch Times) “Health 1+1” program.
+Brain fog may be caused by an imbalance in the body, such as intestinal inflammation affecting the brain through the “gut-brain axis,” Dr. Chen Hui-Hsuan, director of the Department of Neurology and Integrative Medicine Center at Everan Hospital, said during an interview on the “Health 1+1” program on NTD, a sister outlet of The Epoch Times.

-Through adjusting his diet to regulate his gut, the patient’s brain fog improved over time.
+When the patient adjusted his diet to regulate his gut, his brain fog improved over time.

 Results of Multiple Bodily Imbalances